OpenSecuritySummit/oss2018/content/outcomes/tracks/Threat-Model/working-sessions/TM-open.md

 ## Important Conclusions
 As this was an introductory session, the conclusions will develop as the week continues.

-## Working Materials (recommend)
-*Make a list of references to working materials that were created during the session*

 ## References (recommend)
 - https://open-security-summit.org/tracks/threat-model/working-sessions/tm-open/